 Hypnotherapy is a skilled communication aimed at directing a person’s imagination in a way that helps bring about some changes in perceptions, sensations, feelings, thoughts and behaviours.

 Hypnotherapy may be found to be helpful for relief from a range of problems and is used alongside a person’s own willpower and motivation to seek a desired goal.
-It can for example help relieve anxiety, aid sleep, help with weight management, and help clients achieve behavioural change to stop smoking.
-It may also help with conditions that are exacerbated by stress as well as confidence and self-esteem issues.
+It can for example help relieve anxiety, aid sleep, help with weight management, and help clients achieve behavioural changes to stop unwanted habits like smoking.
+It may help with conditions that are made worse by stress as well as confidence and self-esteem issues.
 Hypnotherapy may also be used to enhance performance in areas such as sport and public speaking.

-Hypnotherapy may help people to cope with and manage the relief of perceived pain.
+Hypnotherapy may help people to cope with and manage pain.
 Hypnotherapy has been used with both adults and children to help manage the pain associated with irritable bowel.
-There is evidence to support its use in this condition for both adults and children and the National Institute for Health and Clinical Guidance (NICE) recommends the NHS should consider referring patients for hypnotherapy if their irritable bowel is persistent and has failed to respond to simple prescribed medicine.

 Some of the trance states we find ourselves in can be negative, which is what happens when we worry or become anxious.
 As a survival mechanism, we humans often tend to pay more attention to the negative things in our lives than the positive.